bgamari/ghc-wiki-import/commentary/packages/package-mounting-proposal.md

 ```

-In this proposal, it might instead have default mount point `Graphics.X11` and module namespace:
+In this proposal, it might instead have default mount point `Graphics.X11` and (internal) module namespace:

 ```wiki